 The Group is principally engaged in the provision of visual, lighting and audio solution services in Hong Kong, the PRC and Macau.
-During the year ended 31 December 2018, we participated in aggregate over 1,500 visual, lighting and audio projects, including but not limited to (i) various large scale auto shows in over 17 locations in the PRC; (ii) certain events for celebrating the 21st anniversary of the establishment of Hong Kong Special Administrative Region; (iii) certain events for celebration of the National Day of the PRC; (iv) Hong Kong's first e-sports and music festival and China Esports Carnival; (v) Macau Light Festival; (vi) conferences related to "One Belt, One Road", Asian Financial Forum, Internet Economy Summit and Global Tourism Economy Forum; (vii) luxury product launch; (viii) opening ceremony of new broadcast media in Hong Kong and (ix) beauty contest in Hong Kong.
+During the year ended 31 December 2019, we participated in aggregate over 1,300 visual, lighting and audio projects, including but not limited to (i) various large scale auto shows in over 20 locations in the PRC; (ii) certain events for celebrating the 22nd anniversary of the establishment of Hong Kong Special Administrative Region; (iii) certain events for celebration of the National Day of the PRC; (iv) Hong Kong's E-sports and Music Festival and China Esports Carnival; (v) Macau Light Festival; (vi) conferences related to "One Belt, One Road", Asian Financial Forum, Internet Economy Summit and Global Tourism Economy Forum; (vii) luxury product launch; (viii) opening ceremony of new broadcast media in Hong Kong and (ix) beauty contest in Hong Kong.

-The Group derived approximately 53.4% of its total revenue during the year ended 31 December 2018 from exhibitions (2017: 60.1%), the majority of which took place in Hong Kong and the PRC.
-The remainder of the Group's revenue was attributable to other events, including ceremonies, conferences, concerts, TV shows, product launches and others type of events.
+The Group derived approximately 60.9% of its total revenue during the year ended 31 December 2019 from exhibitions (2018: 53.4%), the majority of which took place in Hong Kong and the PRC.
+The remainder of the Group's revenue was attributable to other events, including ceremonies, conferences, concerts, TV shows, product launches and others types of events.

-The shares of the Company were successfully listed on the GEM of the Stock Exchange on 21 December 2017 (the "Listing").
-The net proceeds raised from Listing have strengthened the Group's cash flow and the Group will implement its future plans, which include (i) the acquisition of advanced visual, lighting and audio equipment; (ii) setting up a new studio in Shanghai; and (iii) improving operating efficiency - the development of a new backdrop construction team and hiring technicians as set out in the prospectus of the Company dated 8 December 2017 in relation to the Share Offer (the "Prospectus").
+The net proceeds raised from the Share Offer have strengthened the Group's cash flow and the Group's, ability to implement its business strategies, which include (i) the acquisition of advanced visual, lighting and audio equipment; (ii) setting up a new studio in Shanghai; and (iii) improving operating efficiency through the development of a new backdrop construction team and hiring technicians.

 The above business plan laid a solid foundation for the achievement of the growth of the Group.
-The Board will also proactively seek potential business opportunities so as to broaden the sources of income of the Group and enhance value to the shareholders.
+The Board will also proactively seek potential business opportunities so as to broaden the sources of income of the Group and to enhance value to the shareholders.